vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 of Rāmacandra found in the Laks.maṇa Temple (Plates 12 and 53) on top of this hill tells us in verse 86:

-Here the ś¯udra saint (muni) Sambuka had reached the abode of Murāri after ´ having been killed by the sword Candrahāsā which was wielded by Rāmacandra; and on this eminent mountain he became well-known as Dh¯umrāks.a, the ‘smoke eyed one’.
+Here the śūdra saint (muni) Sambuka had reached the abode of Murāri after ´ having been killed by the sword Candrahāsā which was wielded by Rāmacandra; and on this eminent mountain he became well-known as Dhūmrāks.a, the ‘smoke eyed one’.
 11

-The sanctuary of Dh¯umrāks.a is still pointed out today (Plate 52).
+The sanctuary of Dhūmrāks.a is still pointed out today (Plate 52).

 Plate 51